 - Using roughly 1 tablespoon of the mixture, roll it into golf sized balls.
 Place onto a large tray, cover and leave to set in the fridge for a minimum of 30 minutes.
 Begin making the sauce.

-- In a fry pan on a medium - high heat, add 1 tablespoon olive oil and fry your meatballs for 2 minutes each side or until they are golden and caramalised.
+- In a fry pan on a medium - high heat, add 4 tablespoons olive oil and fry your meatballs for 2 minutes each side or until they are golden and caramalised.
 Fry the meatballs in batches so the pan does not overcrowd.

 - Bring a large pot of heavily salted water to the boil.
 Follow the instructions on the back of the pasta packet for al dente pasta and drain your pasta 1 - 2 minutes before the suggested cooking time.
 Reserve up to 1/2 cup of pasta water.